German Club Nintendo Comics

 'The Night of Horror' and 'Kirby's Biggest Case' are among the most famous for their 'un-Nintendo-like' scenes.

 Since then, some fans have gone out of their way to translate many of these comics into other languages, so even more fans can enjoy them.
 Even if you can't read German, sometimes it's fun to find some of the original pages and try to work out the story from the pictures!

 Where to find the comics and their translations

-If you're after the physical comics, you'll have to go hunting on reseller sites such as Ebay or at any markets where you could find such items.
+If you're after the physical comics, you'll have to go hunting on reseller sites or at any markets where you could find such items.
 Just be sure you know which issues you need, beforehand.
 However, if you're looking for a translated version, or if you'd rather just have a downloaded file of the originals, then there are plenty of places you can look for them.

 Of course, if you can speak the language, German fansites are your best bet for finding the original versions of the comics.
 For the translated versions, there are fans and groups dedicated to translating any foreign media they find interesting.
 If you're only looking for a particular story, then you can also check specific game fansites.
 Some of these sites may also have the German originals available as a bonus.

 Here is a brief list of the sites I know of for English-translated versions...